SiyangCai/Siyang_portfolio/README.md

 ## [Project 1: Cyclistic Case Study from Google Data Analytics Professional Course](https://siyangcai.github.io/Cyclistic/)
 This is a capstone project from Google Data Analytics Professional Course, which aims to figure out user behaviour with/without membership using data from a bike-sharing company Cyclistic in 2021.
 The main achievements are:
-* visualizations of the data in weekly and monthly form between casual and annual members.
+* visualizations of the data in weekly and monthly form between casual and annual members,
-* discovery of different using patterns between casual and annual members.
+* discovery of different using patterns between casual and annual members,
 * Four possible solutions are designed to help increase membership subscriptions.

 ## [Project 2: Monkeypox data analysis](https://siyangcai.github.io/Monkeypox/)
+Monkeypox has become one of the most serious pandemic since early 2022.
+This project aims to analyse the data from Global Health team to summarize important features in the spread of Monkeypox.
+I have successfully found:
+* the approximate start time of Monkeypox and the trend in number of confirmations,
+* the top countries with most cases displayed with a global heatmap,
+* the top countries metioned by confirmed cases in their travel history.
+* the most common symptoms of Monkeypox.

 ## [Project 3: Classification on posionous and edible mushrooms](https://siyangcai.github.io/ML-mushroom-classification/)